The Meaning of the Hand with an Eye in the Middle

 The Hamsa Hand is a spiritual symbol that comes from the Islamic, Jewish, and Christian faiths, and stems from the belief in the five elements of the universe – fire, water, air, earth, and spirit.
 These five elements are believed to be the foundation of all existence.
 The Hamsa Hand is believed to symbolize the idea of protection from evil and the power of prayer, along with the blessing and guidance of the divine spirit.
 In some cultures, the Hamsa is seen as a symbol of luck and prosperity, and others see it as a talisman for health, strength, and good fortune.
 For many, the Hamsa Hand is a reminder to believe in yourself, manifest your dreams, and believe that the universe will guide you to the right path.

-What Does the Hand with the Eye Symbolize?
+What Does the Hand with an Eye in the Middle Symbolize?

 The eye in the Hamsa symbolizes the protection of the divine, a power that is all-seeing and all-knowing, a power that guards and defends against the evil eye, negative energy, and any form of spiritual impurity.
 It is said to be a reminder of the blessings of God and a sign of protection, to keep us safe from any type of harm or negative energy.
 The five fingers on the Hamsa hand represent the five senses and are meant to remind the wearer to be mindful of the things they see, hear, smell, taste, or feel.
 The Hamsa is often displayed with a personal mantra or prayer to call upon the power of this protection.

-What Does the Eye in the Centre of the Hand Mean?
+What Does the Eye in the Middle of the Hand Mean?

 The evil eye, which appears in the Hamsa Hand, is a sign of protection meant to ward off negativity and bad luck.
 It is believed that the power of the evil eye is both a blessing and a curse – a blessing because the power can ward off evil and a curse because it can inadvertently cast a spell on anyone who gazes upon it.